jlevy/og-equity-compensation/README.md

 The purpose of equity compensation is threefold:

-- **Attract and retain talent**: When a company already has or can be predicted to have significant financial success, talented people are [incentivized](https://avc.com/2010/10/employee-equity-options/) to work for the company by the prospect of their equity being [worth a lot](https://www.entrepreneur.com/article/253438)
+- **Attract and retain talent:** When a company already has or can be predicted to have significant financial success, talented people are [incentivized](https://avc.com/2010/10/employee-equity-options/) to work for the company by the prospect of their equity being [worth a lot](https://www.entrepreneur.com/article/253438)